pwandrag/MMM-TankLevel/Readme.md

 #### What is this module doing?

 *MMM-TankLevel* is a [MagicMirror](https://github.com/MichMich/MagicMirror) module for displaying the gas level calculated based on a burn % rate per day, and a fill date.
-The module listens to the calendar module for entries named 'Gas Refill', which auto-resets the tank to 100%
+The module listens to the calendar module for event entries named in the config setting `refillEventName` e.g.  'Gas Refill', which auto-resets the tank to 100%

 ### Example Screenshots